-Before you decide to enroll in Medicare, you should first contact IU Human Resources to understand the potential impact on your IU benefits.
-When you're ready to enroll, visit Medicare.gov or call your local Social Security office for assistance.
+Before you decide to enroll in Medicare, you should first contact IU Human Resources to discuss your status under IU benefits and verify that enrollment in Medicare makes sense for you.
+When the time does comes to enroll, simply visit Medicare.gov or call your local Social Security office.